micked99/ICT-Wspr-complete-setup/README.md

 Set initial power of the 5351
 int pwr_level=79;
 it will for every sequence increase the power one step so if you set it at 77 it will take two sequencies, 20 min before it will start at full power
-avalible valus are 76, 77, 78 and 79 where 79 is max power, 76 is just a few mW so I recomend not to use that, the default setting is max power 79
+avalible valus are 76, 77, 78 and 79 where 79 is max power, 76 is just a few mW so I recommend not to use that, the default setting is max power 79

 #include "Timing4.h"
 #include "Timing.h"